luweizhang/self-driving-car/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Project: Build a Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+My Notes:

++Use Lenet architecture to classify german traffic signs.
+I achieved an accuracy of around 95-96% on the test set.
+The process was approximately as follows
++
++1. load the data
++2. visualize class distribution
++3. use data augmentation (I guess you can call this upsampling?) to resolve class imbalance and small data size (some classes have fewer than 500 examples)
++4. define model architecture (convolutional neural network / lenet architecture) +5. train, validate and test the model using tensorflow +6. analyze the model by running on some new images, examine softmax probabilities.

 Overview
 ---
 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.